 It can be handy to have some test data to start with, to quickly check that

 everything works.
-You can add a standard set of test data to your site from the
+You can add a random set of test data to your site from the

 If you later want to delete this test data and start again with an empty database, you can use the db clean command.